 What Wind Speed Is Dangerous for Trees?

-During a storm wind speeds can reach up to 42 m/s, or 90 mph.
+During a storm, wind speeds can reach up to 42 m/s, or 90 mph.
 This is when most tree trunks will break, regardless of a tree’s elasticity, height, or diameter.

 Strong Wind Danger

-Research
+Scientific Research

-Scientists have found that just about all trees break at just about the same wind speed.
-The reason for this appears to be because of tree mechanics and biology.
-These include tree ratios of elasticity, tree shape, and fracture characteristics.
-These factors outweigh tree species, size, and age.
-That said, some scientists believe that tree height does play a role.
-Others argue that because trees are living entities, they are constantly adjusting to their environment and acclimatizing.
+Some scientists believe that tree height does play a role.
+Others argue that because trees are living entities, they are constantly adjusting to their environment and adjusting.
 Therefore, trees have a degree of autonomy when it comes to wind resistance and complete branch shredding, thereby undermining the sameness research a little.
 Scientists argue that trees are not passive engineering structures.

 Storm Snapping, Bough Breaking Wind

-After the 2009 cyclone that created largescale tree damage in Europe, it was determined that the most damage was caused by sustained winds in excess of 42 m/s.
+After the 2009 cyclone that created large-scale tree damage in Europe, it was determined that the most damage was caused by sustained winds in excess of 42 m/s.
 The winds damaged both softwood and hardwood trees of all ages.
 This led researchers to investigate wood resistance.
 Although the experiments suggest that short, thin trees are as strong as tall, thick trees, researchers were unable to reach a consensus or definitive conclusion.

 Experiments

 An experiment was conducted using horizontal beech rods, beech being representative of average wood properties, with only mechanical differences in the different beech species.
 One end of the rod was fixed and increasing weight was applied to the other end to test curvature until the rods broke.
-It was observed that most of the curvature occurred at the fixed end and that diameter and rod related to the critical curvature radius.
+It was observed that most of the curvature occurred at the fixed end and that the diameter and rod related to the critical curvature radius.
 This seemed the case with all the rods, despite different thicknesses and lengths.

 The weight was then replaced with model wind gusts.
 One factor considered was that trees triple in diameter when doubling their height.
 This experiment showed that critical, damage-causing high wind speeds are only marginally dependent on the physical dimensions of a tree.
 Height only increased the wind speed requirement for breakage by 9 percent.